As ISIS wreaked havoc on parts of Iraq and Syria, Turkey, their neighbor to the north, sat on its hands.

-Also, last fall the Turkish government negotiated the release of 49 hostages captured by ISIS from the Turkish Consulate in Mosul, Iraq, including the consul-general.
+Also, last fall the Turkish government negotiated the release of 49 hostages captured by ISIS from the Turkish consulate in Mosul -- including the consul-general himself.

 So what did ISIS get in return for releasing the hostages?
-Could Turkey have made a nonaggression pledge to the terrorist group in exchange for getting its citizens back?
+Could Turkey have made a non-aggression pledge?

 No details have been divulged.

-But last month Turkey reversed itself.
-American bombers are now roaring off the runways of the Incirlik Air Base in southern Turkey to strike ISIS targets in Syria.
-And Turkey has launched air raids on ISIS targets in Syria -- and on Kurdish camps in northern Iraq.
+Now, suddenly, Turkey has reversed itself.
+It is allowing American bombers to use the Incirlik Airbase in southern Turkey to hit ISIS targets in Syria.
+And Turkey itself has launched air raids on ISIS targets in Syria -- and on Kurkish camps in northern Iraq.

 All of which raises several questions:

-Q: Why did Turkey shift its stance on ISIS?
+Q: Why has Turkey shifted its stance on ISIS?

-A: Turkey was under intense international pressure for some time to take action against ISIS, a global threat active right in its backyard.
+A: Turkey has been under intense international pressure for some time to take action against ISIS, a global threat that is active right in Turkey's backyard.

-Two days later, Turkish President Recep Tayyip Erdogan found himself on the phone with President Barack Obama.
+And two days later, Turkish President Recep Tayyip Erdogan found himself on the phone with U.S. President Barack Obama.

-"It looks like they clearly made a deal," said Esra Ozyurek, chair of contemporary Turkish studies at the European Institute of the London School of Economics.
+"It looks like they clearly made a deal," said Esra Ozyurek, chair of Contemporary Turkish Studies at the London School of Economics.

-The two leaders had barely hung up the phone when the United States began using the Turkish air base.
-And Turkey began hitting ISIS at once as well.
+The two leaders had barely hung up the phone when the U.S. began using the Turkish air base.
+And Turkey began hitting ISIS at once.

 So what did Turkey get in return for the shift?
 As with the hostage negotiations with ISIS last fall, we just don't know.